-Your changes don't propagate to every edge location instantaneously; propagation to all edge locations can take 15 minutes.
+Your changes don't propagate to every edge location instantaneously; propagation to all edge locations should take less than 15 minutes.
 When propagation is complete, the status of your distribution changes from InProgress to Deployed.
 While CloudFront is propagating your changes to edge locations, we cannot determine whether a given edge location is serving your content based on the previous configuration or the new configuration.